SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/08-value-help-via-cds-annotations/readme.md

 annotate CatalogService.Books with @odata.draft.enabled;
 ```

-We enabled draft support for the `Books` entity, which allows us to create new and edit existing books.
+We enabled draft support for the `Books` entity, which allows us to create new books and edit existing ones.

 ## 4. Test value help on object page